-The crispy baked croquettes are not only much easier to make than the traditional fried ones, they are also lighter and the combination of textures makes it a future favorite at the Christmas buffet.
-It’s also a great choice for potlucks.
-And if you have kids, recruit them to help you shape them, kids love helping in the kitchen and they will love “playing” with the dough.
+In the end, these crispy baked croquettes are not only much easier to make than the traditional fried ones, but they are also lighter and the combination of textures makes it a future favorite at the Christmas buffet.
+It's also a great choice for potlucks.
+If you have kids, recruit them to help you shape them, kids love helping in the kitchen and they will love "playing" with the dough.

 For this dish I used soybean oil, it has a much higher smoke point than olive oil, which will be necessary for the very high temperatures at which this dish will be baked.
 Another advantage of using soybean oil is that it is pretty neutral in taste, you don't want the crust to dominate over the tastes inside.
 Soybean oil is used extensively in traditional Dominican cookery because of its low cost and health benefits.